WICG/view-transitions/explainer.md

 We probably shouldn't have both an attribute and CSS property based API, but a JS API could live alongside either of those for more advanced usage.

+- Open question: How does the outgoing page offer just the root for transition?

 ## Defining the animation

 How will Page-B define the animation?